MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.70-Authorization-Acts-Appropriations-Acts-Other-Statutory-Restrictions-Foreign-Acquisition/section-225.7018-3.md

 ##### 225.7018-3 Exceptions. #####

-The restriction in section 225.7018-2 does not apply to an acquisition -
+The restriction in section 225.7018-2 does not apply to an acquisition—

 (a) At or below the simplified acquisition threshold;

 (b) Outside the United States of an item for use outside the United States; or

-(c) Of an end item that is -
+(c) Of an end item containing a covered material that is—

-(1) A commercially available off-the-shelf item (but see PGI 225.7018-3(c)(1)(i) with regard to commercially available samarium-cobalt magnets), other than -
+(1) A commercially available off-the-shelf item (but see PGI 225.7018-3(c)(1) with regard to commercially available samarium-cobalt magnets), other than—

 (i) A commercially available off-the-shelf item that is 50 percent or more tungsten by weight; or